markj0hnst0n/pizza-delivery-place/README/testing/testing.md

 - Verify clicking on page logo takes you to the homepage :heavy_check_mark:
 - Verify correct colour transition of navigation links on click :heavy_check_mark:
-- Verify profile dropdown works correctly showing register or login options before login, profile and logout options when the suer is logged in.
+- Verify profile dropdown works correctly showing register or login options before login, profile and logout options when the user is logged in.
 Superusers can also see the site admin link here :heavy_check_mark:
 - Verify clicking on cart takes you to the cart page :heavy_check_mark:
-- Verify that the cart gives and accurate total of the bill to be paid from the items which are in the cart :heavy_check_mark:
+- Verify that the cart gives an accurate total of the bill to be paid from the items which are in the cart :heavy_check_mark:
 - Verify that using the search input redirects the user to the **Menu** page which displays the relevant results or user feedback message stating that no results were found :heavy_check_mark:
 - Confirm that the navbar stays fixed at the top of the screen and is displayed on top of all other site content :heavy_check_mark:

 Notes
 - In testing the logo was cut off slightly on 'Galaxy fold' device emulation.
 This appears to only show 1 half of screen size of the device on research so was not deemed to be a major issue.
-- In Chrome dev tools there was a bug where on small screen sizes the navbar did not fill the entire width of the screen byt a tine amount unless the burger icon was tapped.
+- In Chrome dev tools there was a bug where on small screen sizes the navbar did not fill the entire width of the screen but a tine amount unless the burger icon was tapped.
 This is not present in the deployed version on any of the live testing I've used.

 #### Menu Category navbar